Éilís McIntyre, Counsellor, Reg. MBACP (Accred.) & Life Coach.

 I will keep your personal information no longer than necessary for the purpose it was originally collected/processed.
-Personal data is held for five years unless a longer time-frame is required for legal reasons or to respond to questions/complaints in respect of the service(s) I have provided.
+Personal data is held for five years unless a longer time-frame is required for legal reasons, if required by your EAP provider or to respond to questions/complaints in respect of the service(s) I have provided.

-I will hold data sent by email (directly or via a counselling website/directory,) text or left as a voicemail message only as long as required to reply to your enquiry or to arrange a counselling appointment.
+I will keep email messages (sent directly or via a counselling website/directory,) texts or voicemail messages only as long as required to reply to your enquiry or to arrange a counselling appointment.
 If there is no further contact within seven days after an initial enquiry, your message will be deleted.

 Manually held information will be shredded when the required retention period has ended.